bananastandio/magento_extension/README.md

 # Fera.ai Magento 1 Extension
 This extension makes it easy to use Fera.ai to offer customers a live shopping experience in your product pages.
-To learn more about Banana Stand go to https://www.fera.ai
+To learn more about Fera go to https://www.fera.ai

 ## Installation